mhavey/marklogic/uml2es/tutorials/employeeCradleToGrave.md

 Copy into the main folder employeeHub the UML2ES build file [../uml2esTransform/uml2es4dhf.gradle](../uml2esTransform/uml2es4dhf.gradle).

 Copy into employeeHub/data/papyrus the UML2ES profile [../umlProfile/eclipse/MLProfileProject](../umlProfile/eclipse/MLProfileProject).
-You did it right if you cn see the file employeeHub/data/papyrus/MLProfileProject/MLProfile.profile.uml.
+You did it right if you can see the file employeeHub/data/papyrus/MLProfileProject/MLProfile.profile.uml.
 If you don't see the file in exactly that location, remove what you copied and try again at the correct level.

 Copy into the main folder employeeHub your initial build file [employeeHubLab/step1/build.gradle](employeeHubLab/step1/build.gradle) and your initial gradle properties file [employeeHubLab/step1/gradle.properties](employeeHubLab/step1/gradle.properties).
 Tweak the gradle.properties once you've copied it over.
-TODO ...
+For example, modify mlHost if you're ML server is not running on localhost; modify mlUsername and mlPassword if your admin username/password is not admin/admin.

 When you are done, you should have the following folder structure: